-Oregon is home to 228 multi-generational dairy farm families.
+Oregon is home to just under 200 multi-generational dairy farm families.
 They work 365 days a year to bring fluid milk to market that consumers enjoy in their morning coffee, or in processed form as cheese, yogurt and ice cream.
 Farms range in size and structure.
 The end product is healthy, nutritious and contributes to both the economy and environment.

 ODFA works to create an atmosphere that is conducive for Oregon Dairy producers of all types, all sizes and in all areas of the state.
 This is achieved by: